-Sometimes our choices backfire and sometimes our choices are just plain wrong and we suffer the consequences, but we are still free to choose whatever we want.
+Sometimes our choices backfire.
+Sometimes our choices are just plain wrong and we suffer the consequences, but we are still free to choose whatever we want.

 So why can't we choose our gender?

-Despite all the scientific evidence to the contrary, the anti-transgender crowd claims that transgenders choose to be transgender just like the anti-gay crowd claims that gays choose to be gay.
+Despite all the scientific evidence to the contrary, the anti-transgender crowd claims that transgender folks choose to be transgender just like the anti-gay crowd claims that gay folks choose to be gay.
 And according to those crowds, making those choices is wrong.

-I am a feminine man.
-My speech and mannerisms are a bad fit in boy mode, but in girl mode, I am a perfect fit.
+I am naturally feminine.
+My feminine speech and mannerisms are a bad fit in boy mode, but in girl mode, they are a perfect fit.